ellie-4-skewl/CIS2020_Final_Project/README.md

 Step 1: Set up Pi

-Set up your Pi and breadboard like in the image.
+Set up your Pi and breadboard like in the following images.

 Step 2: Testing